 discipline is my game

-It is frustrating when people don’t practice what they preach.
-It is so important to talk the talk AND walk the walk.
+Isn’t it frustrating when people don’t practice what they preach?
+It’s important to talk the talk AND walk the walk.

 I’ve been living a self-proclaimed “effortlessly” fit + healthy lifestyle for the last decade.
-Effortless to me is a mindset.
-My lifestyle seems effortless but I put in a lot of hardwork and consistent dedication …however I do NOT diet, I rarely go to a gym, and eating right + exercise is as second nature to me as brushing my teeth.
+Effortless is a mindset.
+My lifestyle seems effortless but I put in a lot of hard work and consistent dedication …however I do NOT diet, I rarely go to a gym, and eating right + exercise are as second nature to me as brushing my teeth.

 How?
 I focussed on habits and lifestyle instead of outcomes.
 That’s why my lifestyle feels so effortless!
 Wellness shouldn’t be hard~

 I will teach you to effortlessly integrate health and fitness into your life, while living it boldly and fearlessly.

 When I was around 6 years old, I had my first out of body experience that had a profound impact on the way I’ve conducted my life.

 I remember the moment clearly: I was laying on the staircase of my grandparents’ house.
 I guess I must have been completely relaxed because I soon found myself floating out of my body– I saw myself laying on the staircase, the roof of the house, the city of Regina, Saskatchewan… and soon I was floating out in space, looking down into the Milky Way.

 I remember saying to myself: “wow we are so tiny and insignificant in the grand scheme of things!”

 How does a 6-year-old even say words like that?